-States with the most federal civilian employees as of December 2016 include California (141,158), Virginia (136,377), Maryland (130,402) and Texas (114,170).
+States with the most federal civilian employees as of June 2018 were California, the District of Columbia, Virginia, Maryland and Texas.
 The vast majority of all federal employees -- about 79 percent -- work outside the D.C. region.

-The U.S. Postal Service, a quasi-governmental agency, employs by far the single largest segment of the civilian federal workforce.
+The U.S. Postal Service -- a quasi-governmental agency -- employs about 600,000 workers, the single largest segment of the civilian federal workforce.
 Other agencies employing the most civilian employees include the Army, Navy and Department of Veterans Affairs.
 More than a million active duty military further account for a significant portion of federal employment.
 (See active duty totals by state here.)

 Choose a state below to view its federal employment totals and statistics for federal agencies.
 Civilian employment figures from the Office of Personnel Management (OPM) do not include job totals for the Postal Service and several smaller agencies.